wazuh/wazuh-documentation/source/amazon/services/supported-services/security-lake.rst

 Verifying events are flowing into S3 bucket
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow these steps in your Amazon deployment to verify that parquet events are flowing into your configured S3 buckets.
+Follow these steps in your Amazon deployment to verify that parquet files are flowing into your configured S3 buckets.

 #.
 In your AWS console, navigate to the Amazon S3 service.
 #.
 Navigate to the **Buckets** section, and click on the S3 bucket name that Security Lake created for each applicable region.
 These bucket names start with the prefix *aws-security-data-lake* .